MonitorQA/ExternalApiDocs/_posts/2020-12-18-put-schedules.md

   "cycleMonthEnd": 1
 }
 ```
-  - The `cycleMonthEnd` property (1, 2, 3...) specifies which month within the cycle to end
+  - The `cycleMonthEnd` property must be greater than 0 and specifies which month within the cycle to end (1, 2, 3...)
   - `cycleMonthEnd: 1` = end of same month as start, `2` = end of second month, etc.

 - **Type 1 (AfterDays)** - End after a fixed number of days from the audit start: